Early Life and Education

 Philanthropy

-Tamer is actively involved in philanthropy, supporting educational and cultural institutions.
-He and his wife, Sandra Tamer, made a significant donation to Columbia University to establish The Tamer Center for Social Enterprise.
-He is a Trustee of the Museum of Modern Art, Lincoln Center for the Performing Arts, New York Presbyterian Hospitals, and a member of the Board of Advisors of the International Rescue Committee (IRC).
-He helped launch and is the Founding Chairman of COOP Careers.
+Tamer is involved in philanthropy, and public service.
+He serves on the Dean's Council of Harvard University's Kennedy School of Government.
+Tamer and his wife Sandra established The Tamer Center for Social Enterprise at Columbia Business School in January 2015.
+Tamer is a trustee of the Museum of Modern Art, the Lincoln Center for the Performing Arts, and a member of the Board of the International Rescue Committee.
+He is also the Founding Chairman of COOP Careers, an organization aimed at improving employment outcomes for underserved youth.